 There's only one picture of the interior, but it seems pretty rugged.
-The controls are prominently displayed below the integrated infotainment screen, looking closer to athan a G-Class here.
+The controls are prominently displayed below the integrated infotainment screen, looking closer to a Jeep Wrangler than a G-Class here.

 Performance specs haven't been revealed on the Jimny's site yet, but Suzuki did show off a picture of the Jimny's ladder frame with a four-cylinder engine attached.
 It's packing solid-axle suspension and a part-time 4WD system with a low range, so it should be pretty solid when the asphalt turns to rocks and dirt.
 It's believed that the Jimny could pack all manner of powertrain options, from 0.6 liters to 1.5.
 It's a small guy -- you're not going to find a V8 here.